 Ready for your popularity checklist?
 Follow these principles, and you’ll be on your road to success in no time.

-62% of respondents define it as the most important reason for signing up for any subscription-based company.
+62% of respondents define value for money as the most important reason for signing up for any subscription-based company.
 This is a good caveat for startups in particular, as it shows that there should be a well-developed balance between the quality and the price, as well as detailed research of the target audience.

 45% of respondents, however, consider the quality of the products as the main driving force for subscribing.
 And it’s particularly the product quality that can make people market your brand without your active participation.